LucaPrenzler/Compiler_Construction/ReadMe.txt

-This was a practical given by the University Of Pretoria
+This was a practical given by the University Of Pretoria in 2021

 This program demonstrates the basic workings of a compiler.
 Thus it demonstrates the lexar and the parser.